Learn more | Solo 401(k)

 - Investing is as easy as writing a check!

 Is an LLC Necessary to Buy Real Estate with a Solo 401(k)?

-Of course, you don’t need an LLC to buy real estate with your Solo 401(k).
+Of course, you don’t need an LLC for your self-directed 401(k) to buy real estate.
 The Solo 401(k) Plan itself can take title of the property.
 In other words, the plan can own the property.